Pavel418890/asyncio-learning/selectors.md

 #### devpoll

-Append entry to internal pollfd array
+Append to internal fds structure new pollfd struct

 #### epoll
 Check that epoll instance is still exists and opened.